cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 	- parameters for most common partioned deletion detection (linear join pathes only)
 	- SELECT statement providing all satellite keys that need to be deleted(allows any kind of complexity/ruleset)

-For a deep insight about the variations, when trying to define a more general approach without SQL, check out the [partition_deletion_detection_catalog](./partition_deletion_detection_catalog.md).
+For a more insights about the variations, when trying to define a more general approach without SQL, check out the [partition_deletion_detection_catalog](./partition_deletion_detection_catalog.md).

 ## Model Profile
 All **basic properties of the data vault model and loading**, are defined in a model profile.
 - Hashing properties
     - methods for keys and diff hashes
-	- DB data types for the keys and diff hashes
+	- DB column data types for the keys and diff hashes
 	- Constants for ghost records and missing values
-	- Separator to use in the concatenation
+	- Separator to use in the hash concatenation
 - Time values for far future and far past
 - Names and types for meta data columns
 - Defaults about
-	- Enddating
+	- Enddating in satellites
-	- Historization
+	- Historization in satelllites

 These definitions might change over time or between different technical platforms.
 Therefore different model profiles can be declared.
 To support high consistency over all DVPD, model profiles are kept seperatly from the DVPD document.
-The DVPD must refer to at least one model profile.
-When necessary, the model profile can be declared for every table (multiplatform pipeline, load old/new style in same DVPD)
+The DVPD must refer to at least one model profile, that will be applied to all tables in the DVDP.
+To allow mixing of concepts, the model profile can be declared at every table (multiplatform pipeline, load old/new style in same DVPD)

 All expected properties of the model profile are specifiend in [Model Profile reference](./reference_of_model_profile.md).

-# Derivation of target model and processing
+# Derivation rules for the target model and processing
 DVPD minimizes the amount of declarations to describe model and load processing, by focussing on the source data structure and the target table model.
-This section describes how all other properties and assest are derived from this base.
+This section describes how all other properties and assest, that are needed for processing, are derived from this base.
+That are:
+- complete column list for every data vault table
+- complete column list of a stage table
+- list of loading processes for every data vault table
+- mapping of the fields to the stage columns and data vault columns for every process
+- mapping of hash columns from stage to  data vault columns for every process
+- list of fields, to be used vor every hash columns This derivation is implemented in the DVDP Compiler.
 Complience with these rules is essential for interoperability of different tools.

+The following diagram explains the main dependencies, how elements are derived.

 ![derivation tree](./images/structure_derivation.drawio.png)

 ## Data Vault model tables ##
 The following elements are derived
-- data columns of a table = all mapped fields deduplicated on target_column_name which defaults to the field name.
-Data type is target_column_type, which defaults to the field type and must be the same for all fields mapped to this target_column_name.
+- columns of a table = all mapped fields deduplicated on target_column_name (default=the field name).
+Data type is target_column_type (default=field type)and must be the same for all fields mapped to this target_column_name.
 - business key columns = fields mapped to a hub and not explicitly excluded from hash key
 - dependend child key columns = fields mapped to a link and not explicitly excluded from hash key
 - Key column of satellites = Key column of its parent
 - Hub Key columns in link = Key columns of all parents + recursive parents.
-Hub Key column names for recursive parents are created by concatenating the orginal hub key column and the recursion name
+Hub Key column names for recursive parents are created by concatenating the orginal hub key column name and the recursion name
 - meta data columns are created depending on the table stereotype
 	- deletion flag will be added for satellites
 	- load enddate column will be added when "is_endated" is set to true